nbellias/Records/README.md

 # Records

+#### This is a .NET core 6 solution created with Visual Studio 2022.
+The solution contains a main project (console application) and a class library which is referenced by the main project.

 ## Records in C# are intended to be used for simple data structures that are mainly used for data storage and manipulation.
 Some examples of when to use records include:

 ### Representing simple data types: Records are a great way to represent simple data types such as points, rectangles, or sizes, that have no behavior and are only used to store data.